maithilish/scoopi-scraper/notes/appnotes.md

 Next, main method uses DI to create Scoopi instance and to which DI wires ScoopiEngine.
 Finally, ScoopiEngine's initSystem() and runJobs() is called.

 The initSystem() takes care of starting Stats, Errors, metrics and plugging shutdown hook.
-It also initializes cluster, cluster listners and job mediator and seed jobs.
+It also initialises cluster, cluster listers and job mediator and seed jobs.

 The runJobs() starts TaskMediator (TM) and JobMediator (JM) which starts the executor to execute jobs and task in multiple threads.